Matt Harrington (baseball): Professional career

 Despite his struggles in the independent leagues, Harrington was drafted again in 2002.
 This time, he was taken by the Tampa Bay Devil Rays in the 13th round (374th overall).
 Again, he failed to agree to a contract.
 Tampa Bay's offers ranged in the $5,000-$200,000 range, standard 13th round money.

 From 2003 to 2006, Harrington pitched for the Fort Worth Cats of the independent American Association.
 In 2003, he fell to the 24th round of the draft (711th overall), before he was selected by the Cincinnati Reds, who were just offering little more than a chance to play.
 In 2004, he was drafted by the New York Yankees in the 36th round (1,089 overall).
 However, Harrington required surgery on his rotator cuff, and the Yankees did not offer him a contract as a result.
-No team selected Harrington in the 2005 MLB Draft, making Harrington a free agent, able to sign with any MLB franchise.
+No team selected Harrington in the 2005 MLB draft, making Harrington a free agent, able to sign with any MLB franchise.

-For the 2005 and 2006 seasons, Harrington pitched in the Central League and American Association leagues.
+For the 2005 and 2006 seasons, Harrington pitched in the Central League and American Association.
 He posted a 5–0 record during the 2005 season, and followed that up with a 6–1 record and a 2.90 ERA in 2006.
 During the 2006 season, he increased his strikeout rate dramatically, and allowed just 6.7 hits per nine innings pitched.
 The improvement was credited to Harrington being in better shape and regaining considerable velocity on his fastball.

 Harrington's improvement caused some major league clubs to again have interest in signing him.
 On October 10, 2006, he signed a minor league contract with the Chicago Cubs.
-He received no signing bonus, but attended the Cubs' 2007 spring training camp with the hope of landing a position on a Cubs minor league team.
+He received no signing bonus, but attended the Cubs' 2007 spring training camp with the hope of landing a position on a Cubs minor league affiliate.
 However, the Cubs released him on March 27, 2007.
-After his release from the Cubs, he re-signed with the St. Paul Saints of the American Association league.
+After his release from the Cubs, he re-signed with the St. Paul Saints of the American Association.